Monday, 12 May 2025

 Roman Bridge

 Cordoba is another place that features on the preface map of 'As I Walked Out…' but gets no mention in the book.
 It is surprising as it is a charming city of history and character, rightly famous for the cathedral although there is much more than that on offer.
 I eventually made it to the cathedral late afternoon.
 Built as a mosque in the 700s and turned into a church some 500 years later after the Moors were driven from Spain, it is a cavernous building inside and yet the rows and rows of arches in simple red and white from the original mosque give the place a sense of comfortable intimacy.
 Most of the building retains its original structure apart from discreet chapels at the edges and a high central nave which is deep in the building and comes as a bit of a shock when you happen across it: its decoration and finery stands in sharp contrast to the beautiful simplicity of the mosque to the point that it looks gaudy and brash.
+Personally I felt more comfortable, more at ease, in the surroundings of the mosque than in the ostentatiousness of the church: the building - and its designers- seem to speak through the architecture of the different way those two spaces bridge the gap between the earthly and the divine, one inspiring remoteness and awe, the other inclusion.

 Christian Church